Plan Your Trip on the Hartford Line: Service Starts June 16, 2018

 - Where can I park?
 Parking varies by station.
 Most stations have paid parking in either daily or monthly passes.
 Please check your station for parking details.

 - How do I purchase a ticket?
-When the Hartford Line service launches in May 2018, tickets may be purchased at ticket vending machines available at most Hartford Line stations.
+When the Hartford Line service launches on June 16, 2018, tickets may be purchased at ticket vending machines available at most Hartford Line stations.
 One-way tickets may also be purchased onboard all Hartford Line trains for a small additional charge.

 - Is my Hartford Line ticket valid on regular Amtrak trains?
 The CTDOT is currently working to offer ticket sharing with Amtrak, Metro-North and Shore Line East so fares would be available for all trains operating within the corridor.
 Please check back for updates.